willtp87/in-your-voices/docs/createCustomTopics.md

-# Custom Topics
+# Record Custom Topics

-The custom topics screen lets you create your own decks of flash cards.
+The record custom topics screen lets you create your own decks of flash cards.
 You can:

 * Add Topics